LSE unveils $1.6 billion rights issue for Frank Russell deal

 Warren said the group had made a positive start to the year, seeing good trading in equities and fixed income in July, and so far in August.
 The number of new issues on its markets also rose in July from a year earlier.

-The rights issue has been fully underwritten by Barclays (BARC.L), RBC Capital Markets (RY.TO), Deutsche Bank (DBKGn.DE), JP Morgan Cazenove (JPM.N), Banca IMI (ISP.MI), Banco Santander (SAN.MC), HSBC (HSBA.L) and Mitsubishi UFJ Securities (8306.T).
+The rights issue has been fully underwritten by Barclays, RBC Capital Markets, Deutsche Bank, JP Morgan Cazenove, Banca IMI, Banco Santander, HSBC and Mitsubishi UFJ Securities.
 It is due to complete by the end of September.

 The new ordinary shares represent 27.3 percent of the existing share capital and would be 21.4 percent of the enlarged issued share capital, following the rights issue.